kalebrodriguez/welcome/README.md

 # welcome
-This is a repo designed to let students freely play around with git commands Kaleb was here.
+This is a repo designed to let students freely play around with git commands.

+Kaleb was here.